Categories

 3. A DUI May Impact Your Employment

-We mentioned before how losing your license can create an issue getting to work, which is one impact on employment, but it goes beyond that.
+We mentioned before how losing your license can create an issue getting to work, which has one impact on employment, but it goes beyond that.
 Your employment prospects may become limited as you might not pass a background check (depending on whether it was a misdemeanor or felony).
 If you already have a job, you will need extra time off to attend court hearings and trial dates, and can face a slew of scheduling issues.

 4. You May Face a Loss of Scholarship or Tuition Assistance